jkaewprateep/Closed_Loop_Forecasting/README.md

 # Closed_Loop_Forecasting
-For study Closed Loop Forecasting in LSTM layer
+For study Closed Loop Forecasting in LSTM layer, objectives to predict next output from the input series in scopes and ranges of the training networks and observing change of prediction values from ravirying round loop number and vary data.

 ## LSTM Layer ##

+Simple LSTM layer, with weights initail and bias for training and call() for prediction and training.

 ```
 class MyLSTMLayer( tf.keras.layers.LSTM ):